How are pupils with SEND identified and assessed?

 - Teacher raises concern with the SENCO.

-- Teacher raises the concern with the parent and together a Cause for concern sheet is completed and discussed.
-At this meeting, steps are put in place to support the child and targets set.
+- Teacher raises the concern with the parent.
+At this meeting, steps are put in place to support the child and targets set through an IEP.
+This will be reviewed three times a year by the class teacher and overseen by the SENCO.

 The Graduated approach to SEND support